-The property owner and/or taxpayer of class 3A commercial-industrial or public utility property (Minnesota Statute 273.13) may submit a written offer to pay the total delinquent tax amount under a five-year confession of judgment (Minnesota Statute 279.37).
+The property owner and/or taxpayer of class 3A commercial-industrial or public utility property (M.S.
+273.13) may submit a written offer to pay the total delinquent tax amount under a five-year confession of judgment (M.S.
+279.37, subd.
+1a.).

 It is up to the county auditor whether or not that application is accepted.
 The county may place conditions on such property requesting a confession of judgment.
+These conditions include environmental remediation action plans, restrictions, or covenants.
+The conditions may be different on a second confession of judgment.

-These conditions include year plan.
+year plan.